 This section provides an update on Merton's waste management infrastructure.
 The management of Local Authority Collected Waste within Merton is organised by the South London Waste Partnership between the London boroughs of Sutton, Kingston, Croydon and Merton.
-These four boroughs, in their capacity as Waste Planning Authorities are responsible for producing the new South London Waste Plan (SLWP), which will set out the planning framework for all waste management within the four partner boroughs between 2021 and 2036.
+These four boroughs, in their capacity as Waste Planning Authorities are responsible for producing the new South London Waste Plan (SLWP), which will set out the planning framework for all waste management within the four partner boroughs between 2022 and 2037.

 The preparation of the new SLWP commenced in 2018.
 At the time of writing, the draft SLWP had been submitted to the Secretary of State in January 2021, with the hearings held in September 2021.
-Adoption is expected in early 2022.
+Consultation on main modifications to the Plan took place between July and September 2022.
+Adoption is expected in 2022.